jiyi27/jiyi27.github.io/content/posts/java/backend/war.md

 ---
-title: 手动部署War包到Tomcat之何为War
+title: 手动部署 War 包到 Tomcat 之何为 War
 date: 2023-04-27 21:30:48
 categories:
- - Java
- - Backend
+ - java
 tags:
+ - java
+ - spring
- - Java
+ - tomcat
 ---

 Web application resources or web application archives are commonly called WAR files.
 A WAR file is used to deploy a Java EE web application in an application server.
 Inside a WAR file, all the web components are packed into one single unit.
 These include JAR files, JavaServer Pages, Java servlets, Java class files, XML files, HTML files, and other resource files that we need for web applications.
 We can use the Maven WAR plugin to build our project as a [WAR](https://www.baeldung.com/java-jar-war-packaging#war) file.

-## Step 1: Add a new user with deployment rights to Tomcat
+## 1. Add a new user with deployment rights to Tomcat**

 To perform a Maven Tomcat deploy of a `WAR` file you must first set up a **user** in Tomcat with the appropriate rights.
 You can do this with an edit of the `tomcat-users.xml` file, which can be found in Tomcat's `conf` sub-directory.
 Add the following entry **inside** the `tomcat-users` tag: